dgraph-io/workshop/1-getting-started/README.md

 - Schemas are flexible in Dgraph.
 One could modify them anytime.

 ### Creating indexes
-- Indexes help you speed up queries on  specified fields.
+- Indexes help you speed up queries.
+- An index has to be set on a predicate only if it's required for the queries.
 - For example, if your application needs to search a user by their `name`, creating an index on the `name` field would be a good idea.
 The same applies to other fields in your application data graph and edges.